augusto-altman/selectizer/README.md

 Selectizer build tool
 =============

 Based on the [Modernizr](https://github.com/Modernizr/Modernizr) build process, Selectizer is a build tool made for [Node.js](http://nodejs.org/) that compile javascript projects.
-It allows the developer to divide an entire project into small javascript files (modules) and then select what pieces of code to include in a specific "build", resolving the dependencies automatically (using the [Requirejs's optimization tool](http://requirejs.org/docs/optimization.html)).
+It allows the developer to divide an entire project into small javascript files (modules) and then select what pieces of code to include in a specific _build_, resolving the dependencies automatically (using the [Requirejs's optimization tool](http://requirejs.org/docs/optimization.html)).
 The final effect is to get all the selected files (and its dependencies) concatenated into one big deliverable javascript.

-This tool gives adds to the development process two great advantages:
+This tool gives to the development process two great advantages:

 1. The first one is that you can divide your entire project in small chunks of code located in separated files.
 So, in a way, Selectizer allows you to modularize you code.
 Ok, that's nice, but.. what about the dependecies?
 I mean, if you want to put all together some pieces of code into one big deliverable js, there must be a way to specify _the order_ in which these files are arranged, in other words to resolve the dependecies beteween that pieces of code.
 For this, each module must specify its dependecies, so that Selectizer can resolve them using r.js (the [Requirejs's optimization tool](http://requirejs.org/docs/optimization.html)).
 The syntax for specifiying the dependecies is the same as the requirejs.